openaps/docs/docs/docs/walkthrough/phase-1/nightscout-setup.md

 **The remaining variables can be left at their default values.**</br></br>

-* Click the purple `Deploy` button at the bottom of screen
+* Click the purple `Deploy` button at the bottom of screen.

 ![Deploy](../phase-1/img/deploy_button.jpg)